2025-26 Academic Catalog

 BUSINESS 6280.
 Topics in Business — 1-3 hrs.

 Selected topics in business.
 May be repeated.
 Anticipated typical credit of 1 hour.
 Prerequisite(s): consent of MBA Director.
-(MBA Modules I, II, and III)
+(Variable)

 Career Technical Education Courses